Zucchini Banana Bread

 Healthy Zucchini Banana Bread

-Healthy Banana Bread, I've taken traditional banana bread, lowered the sugar, upped the fibre and added some veggies, this zucchini banana bread is so delcious and loved by my kids.
+Banana Zucchini Bread is loved by my kids: I've taken traditional banana bread, lowered the sugar, upped the fibre and added some veggies.

 Print Pin Rate